Tips for photographing the 2016 Albuquerque International Balloon Fiesta.

 Do I need a tripod for pre-dawn photos of balloons?

-Here is what the pros do: Shoot handheld, and allow the camera to meter the scene and shoot when the hot air balloons are firing their burners.
+Here is what the pros do to get sharp pre-dawn balloon photos: Shoot handheld, and allow the camera to meter the scene and shoot when the hot air balloons are firing their burners.
 Generally there is a one-to-three second window of opportunity when that happens.
 The light from the burners works much like a camera flash, providing adequate, and often dramatic, lighting for the scene in front of you.
 To do this well, you need to hand hold your camera, have good timing, and have the metering set in center weighted mode (adjust as needed) to properly expose the brightness of the flames emanating from the burners.

 Be sure that you are close enough to the action for the dramatic light from the hot air balloon burners to light up your composition.
 Shooting hand-held in this way will allow you to move around quickly for the best images.